 • 1/2 cup chicken broth

-• 14 ounce can coconut milk, divided (do not use “lite” coconut milk -it will result in a very thin, soup-like consistency, the thicker the better).
+• 14-ounce can of coconut milk, divided (do not use “lite” coconut milk -it will result in a very thin, soup-like consistency; the thicker the better).

 Instructions

+2. Saute.
+Set the pressure cooker to the saute function.
 Saute shallot, garlic and ginger in oil until fragrant, about 2-3 minutes.
-Add whole spices ( cumin, fennel and mustard) and the chicken, and add a little color to the chicken, about 5 minutes.
+Add whole spices (cumin, fennel and mustard) and the chicken, and get a little color to the chicken, stirring about 5 minutes.
 Add tomatoes and their juices and remaining spices and salt and sugar.
-Add 1/2 cup broth, and scrape all the brown bits -to prevent the burn error.
-Add 1/2 cup of the liquid part of the coconut milk, saving the thick cream for the end.
-Give a stir.
+Add 1/2 cup broth and scrape all the brown bits to prevent a burn error.
+Add 1/2 cup of the coconut milk liquid, saving the thick cream for the end.
+Give a good stir.

-Set the Instant Pot -if using chicken breast, to pressure cook on high for 7 minutes (9 minutes for chicken thighs) and manually release (throw a kitchen towel over the steam spout).
+3. Pressure cook.
+Set the Instant Pot to pressure cook on high for 7 minutes (for chicken breast) or 9 minutes for chicken thighs, and manually release (throw a kitchen towel over the steam spout).
 Open the pot.

-Turn instant pot back to saute function, and reduce the liquid by half.
-(At this point you could toss in some quick-cooking veggies- frozen peas, snow peas, bell pepper, baby spinach, etc.) Stir in the remaining coconut cream.
+4. Reduce.
+Turn the Instant Pot back to the saute function, and reduce the liquid by half.
+(At this point you could toss in some quick-cooking veggies- frozen peas, snow peas, bell pepper, baby spinach, or beans.)
+After it reduces, stir in the remaining coconut cream.

+5. Taste and adjust.
 Adjust salt and spice level to your liking.
 Feel free to add more garam masala to taste, or cayenne if you need a kick of heat.
-If serving over rice, I like to “up” the salt a bit as the rice will soak it up.
+If serving over rice, I like to “up” the salt a bit, as the rice will absorb it.

-As usual, with pressure-cooked meats, this will taste much better after the chicken has time to soak up the flavor.
+6. Tip: As usual, pressure-cooked meats taste much better after the chicken has time rest and soak up the flavor.

 Notes